hyixCatVR/Kitty-Privacy-Policy/README.md

 - Data is stored securely and deleted upon request.
 - Users can contact us to remove their data.

 ## 4. Third-Party Services
-- This bot may use third-party APIs (e.g., YouTube, OpenAI).
+- This bot **currently does not use any third-party APIs**.
-- These services have their own privacy policies.
+- If third-party services are added in the future, they will have their own privacy policies.

 🚫We do not provide Contact-Us.